The Cycling Nutrition Breakdown

 We take a look at cycling nutrition

 You’ve probably heard about people “carbo-loading” before a big event.
 I often hear of people eating big pasta dinners the night before a big ride.
-The morning of an event, some eat large bowls of oatmeal, while others seem to hardly eat at all.
+On the morning of an event, some eat large bowls of oatmeal, while others seem to hardly eat at all.
 A “Gu” packet label recommends taking energy gels 45 minutes prior to your ride.

-With all sorts of supplements, techniques and wives’ tales, what’s the best eating practice for your training and for your events?
+With all sorts of supplements, techniques, and wives’ tales, what’s the best eating practice for your training and for your events?

 First off, everyone is different, every event is different and it’s rare to get it right every time, but planning and practice will get you close.

 There are three things, in my opinion, that should be thought about before riding: what you are eating, how much, and when.

 Eating a larger, carb-heavy meal (pasta, rice, bread, grains, potatoes, etc) isn’t a bad idea, but there is no need to go overboard.
 “Binging” on any type of food isn’t good for you and holds no real value.
 In fact, it could even be to your digestive detriment.
 Eat a large, balanced, satisfying meal before a big event.

 To overload, eat to contentment.
 If you are just headed out for an everyday training ride, eat like you normally do prior to your ride.